dmccuskey/DMC-Corona-UI/README.md

 * The entire `dmc_corona` folder
 * The entire `dmc_ui` folder
-* `dmc_widgets.lua`
+* The `dmc_ui.lua` file

-If you placed both items at the root-level, the widgets module would be imported like so:
+As in the examples, if you placed both items inside of a directory `lib`, the widgets module would be imported like so:

 ```lua
 local dUI = require 'lib.dmc_ui'